cortex-lab/phy/design/merge-view-architecture.md

 Each phase should leave the repository testable and avoid combining broad behavioral changes with mechanical moves.

+### Planned commit sequence

+Implementation is organized as twelve reviewable commits.
+A commit may be split if its diff becomes difficult to review, but independent phases should not be squashed together merely to preserve the count.

+1. `test: characterize curation selection contracts`
+2. `refactor: add curation selection state model`
+3. `refactor: shadow supervisor selection state`
+4. `refactor: make curation selection authoritative`
+5. `refactor: separate reference and presentation order`
+6. `refactor: remove selection state from task history`
+7. `refactor: add contextual curation history`
+8. `feat: add merge session and mode lifecycle`
+9. `feat: add merge candidate interactions`
+10. `feat: restore merge sessions through history`
+11. `feat: add cluster table drag and drop`
+12. `docs: finalize merge view workflow`

+Commits 1-7 form the architectural foundation (Milestone 1).
+Commits 8-10 provide the complete manual workflow without drag-and-drop (Milestone 2).
+Commits 11-12 add drag-and-drop and final cleanup/documentation (Milestone 3).

+The initial Merge-mode action policy is:

+- disable split, group/metadata changes, Cluster navigation, and Cluster selection;
+- allow Similarity navigation, filtering, sorting, Ctrl+Space, Backspace, `C`, `G`, and save;
+- reject unsafe direct or plugin calls explicitly without partially mutating the workspace;
+- do not let an uncommitted Merge session undo an earlier curation action;
+- after undoing a Merge-mode merge, allow redo to reapply it; and
+- truncate that redo branch normally if the restored workspace is edited and a different curation action is committed.

+Cancellation and shutdown restore or persist the Normal-mode entry snapshot, never the transient empty Cluster selection.
+The snapshot includes selections, reference, ordering, filter, sort, and navigation state.
+Pixel-perfect scroll restoration is best effort where Qt exposes a reliable value.

 ### Phase 0: characterization

 - Add tests for selection order, effective selection, multi-Cluster Similarity